sgoettel/epistoMap_csv/README.md

 -   receiver_place_long

 Each row in the CSV file should be a letter sent from a sender to a receiver.
 The latitude and longitude values should be numerical and correspond to the geographic locations of the sender and receiver.
-If you don't have the coordinates yet, you can use `geonames_coordinates.py` for GeoNames IDs, or `gnd_id_coordinates.py` for GND IDs from [this repo](https://github.com/sgoettel/teihdr2csv).
+If you don't have the coordinates yet, you can use `geonames_coordinates.py` for GeoNames IDs, or `gnd_id_coordinates.py` for GND IDs from [this repo](https://github.com/sgoettel/teihdr2csv) (see also [teihdr2csv](https://github.com/sgoettel/teihdr2csv) for how to extract data from TEI-encoded letters).

 ## Processing